-BISMARCK, N.D. — North Dakota’s oil production rose slightly in August and remained above 1 million barrels per day in March for the second consecutive month.
+BISMARCK, N.D. — North Dakota’s oil production rose slightly in August and remained above 1 million barrels per day for the seventh consecutive month.

-The Department of Mineral Resources says the state produced an average of 1.02 million barrels of oil daily in March, which was down slightly from February.
+The Department of Mineral Resources says the state produced an average of 1.08 million barrels of oil daily in August.
+That’s up from 1.04 million barrels in July.

-North Dakota also produced 1.7 billion cubic feet of natural gas per day in August, up from 1.89 billion cubic feet daily in July.
+North Dakota also produced 1.94 billion cubic feet of natural gas per day in August, up from 1.89 billion cubic feet daily in July.

-There were 51 drill rigs operating in North Dakota on Friday, up five from the March average.
+There were 59 drill rigs operating in North Dakota on Wednesday, up three from the August average.